Freedom of panorama: European Union

 In the European Union, Directive 2001/29/EC provides for the possibility of member states having a freedom of panorama clause in their copyright laws, but does not require such a rule.

 In 2015, former German MEP Felix Reda proposed applying freedom of panorama to all countries of the European Union.
 He claimed that through the exception people would be free to share images of public spaces that might contain buildings and public art, in order "to express and share their experiences and thoughts" and to "preserve our journeys and curate our impressions for entire generations to come."

 His proposal was criticized by former French MEP Jean-Marie Cavada, who introduced an alternate proposal seeking to restrict freedom of panorama provisions of all the European Union countries to non-commercial uses only.
 Cavada claimed that commercial freedom of panorama harms the rights of the authors of architectural and artistic works by allowing entities like Wikimedia and Facebook to exploit the works commercially without compensation to the authors; his office added that non-commercial freedom of panorama would not affect Internet freedom, but would guarantee that "platforms like Facebook, Instagram, and Flickr provide fair compensation to artists."
 Dailymotion and YouTube earlier had agreements with the collective management society ADAGP, in 2008 for Dailymotion and 2010 for YouTube, for legal use of images of buildings and public art on their platforms.
 ADAGP argued the panorama exception would lead to "a loss of 3 to 6 million euros, or 10 to 19% of the collections" annually in France alone.

 Criticism to Cavada's proposal culminated in an online petition by digital rights activists with hashtag #SaveFOP, garnering more than 460,000 signatures within two weeks after its launch.
 IT journalist Andrew Orlowski of The Register alleges that Wikipedia's intervention to the debate is "bogus and misleading".
 The United Kingdom-based fact-checking website Full Fact remarks that only the European Commission has the power to craft new legislation, and that any recommendation approved by the parliament cannot necessarily influence the commission.

-On July 9, the plenary of the European Parliament rejected both proposals, thereby maintaining the status of freedom of panorama throughout the European Union.
+On July 9, the plenary of the European Parliament rejected Cavada's restrictive proposal; however, former Dutch MEP Marietje Schaake's proposal to extend the permissive provision to other EU countries did not pass.
+Freedom of panorama throughout the region remained at status quo.